 Note: Certificate estimates are unavailable by race and ethnicity.
 The underrepresented minority category consists of American Indians, Blacks, and Hispanics.

-^{} Estimates are unavailable due to small sample sizes.
 Estimates for American Indians were unavailable for all attainment levels due to small sample sizes.

 Figure 4.
-Public High School Graduate Trends in Michigan Through 2032 by Race and Ethnicity
+Public High School Graduate Trends in Illinois Through 2032 by Race and Ethnicity